clarivate/incites-retrieve/README.md

 #### Disclaimer

 These scripts are provided to allow InCites users to perform common operations with the AMR web service.
 The scripts and uses cases may change over time.
+No direct support is provided.

+Please contact [technical support](http://ip-science.thomsonreuters.com/techsupport/) with API access issues.

 ## Use Cases